Davie County High School: Football

-Davie High's 2010 football team were the first football team in the school's history to make it to the North Carolina state championship final.
+Davie High's 2010 football team were the first football team in the school's history to make it to the North Carolina state championship game.
+After a 5–6 regular season, they won four straight playoff games, winning the NCHSAA 4A western regional championship and advancing to the state finals.
 They lost to Durham Hillside by a score of 40–0 in the 4A championship game.

 Cheerleading

-Davie High School cheerleaders have won many North Carolina state championships and cheer competitions.
+Davie High School cheerleaders have won many North Carolina High School Athletic Association invitational championships and cheer competitions.
 They were North Carolina D1 Medium Varsity champions in 2019, Small Varsity Co-Ed champions in 2011, 2013, 2015, 2017 and 2018, Large Varsity Co-Ed champions in 2009 and 2012, and Carolina Cup champions in 2017 and 2019.

 Wrestling

-The Davie County wrestling team won the North Carolina 4A dual team state championship in 1994, 2006, and 2024.
-They won the North Carolina 4A tournament team state championship in 1995, 2024, and 2025.
-Coach Buddy Lowery, who was head coach for 43 years from 1976–2019, helped lead Davie's wrestling team to 913-136-2 record during his tenure.
-Lowery was inducted into the Davie County and Salisbury-Rowan Halls of Fame, and the North Carolina Chapter of the National Wrestling Hall of Fame.
+The Davie County wrestling team won the NCHSAA 4A (North Carolina's former highest classification for high school athletics) dual team state championship in 1994, 2006, and 2024.
+They won the NCHSAA 4A state tournament team state championship in 1995, 2024, and 2025.
+They won the NCHSAA 7A dual team state championship in 2026.
+Coach Buddy Lowery, who was head coach for 43 years from 1976 to 2019, helped lead Davie's wrestling team to 913-136-2 record during his tenure.
+Lowery was inducted into the Davie County High School and Salisbury-Rowan Halls of Fame, and the North Carolina Chapter of the National Wrestling Hall of Fame.

 Music

 In April 2016, the DCHS Wind Ensemble, under the direction of Mr. Andrew Jimeson, competed in and won the President's Cup, a national high school band competition hosted by the United States Army Band.
 Pieces played include "A Slavic Farewell", "Grant Them Eternal Rest", and "Virginia Scenes", the latter of which was written special for the 2016 Presidents Cup by James Kazik.

-In November 2017, the Marching Band and Dancing Boots went to Chicago and marched in the McDonald's Thanksgiving Day Parade.
-In 2024, the DCHS Wind Ensemble, now directed by Mr. Matthew Brusseau, was invited once again to compete in the President's Cup.
-Pieces played for this concert were "Our Director" by F. E. Bigelow arr.
-Swearingen, "Aurora Awakes" by John Mackey, and "Red Tails" by Ayatey Shabazz.
+In November 2017, the Marching Band and Dancing Boots traveled to Chicago and marched in the McDonald's Thanksgiving Day Parade.
+In 2024, the DCHS Wind Ensemble, now directed by Mr. Matthew Brusseau, was once again invited to compete in the President's Cup.
+Pieces played for this concert included a James Swearingen arrangement of "Our Director" by F. E. Bigelow, "Aurora Awakes" by John Mackey, and "Red Tails" by Ayatey Shabazz.

+In 2025, the DCHS Wind Ensemble, under the direction of Mr. Matthew Brusseau, was invited to perform at the North Carolina Music Educators Association conference, an annual event for music educators in North Carolina, featuring clinics, workshops, and performances.
+Pieces played for this conference were "Wicklow" by Laura Estes, "Rippling Watercolors" by Brian Balmages, "Canzona" by Peter Mennin, a Donald Hunsburger arrangement of "Galop" by Dmitri Shostakovich, "Bayou Breakdown" by Brant Karrick, and the opening movement of "Symphony No. 1 - A Ghost Story" by Randall D. Standridge.
+This was the first time in the school's history that an ensemble was invited to perform at the conference.